csswizardry/csswizardry.github.com/_posts/2018-11-09-css-and-network-performance.md

 JavaScript execution.
-Entry (1) is the HTML that is scheduled to execute some JavaScript when other files arrive and/or execute; entry (2) executes the moment it arrives; entry (3) is CSS, so executes no JavaScript whatsoever; entry (4) doesn’t actually execute until the CSS if finished.
+Entry (1) is the HTML that is scheduled to execute some JavaScript when other files arrive and/or execute; entry (2) executes the moment it arrives; entry (3) is CSS, so executes no JavaScript whatsoever; entry (4) doesn’t actually execute until the CSS is finished.

 <figure>
 <img src="/wp-content/uploads/2018/11/waterfall-js-execution.png" alt="" />